 - Learn about Restorative Justice philosophy and practice

-- Simply be supportive community member lending your thoughts and suggestions to the group
+- Simply be a supportive community member lending your thoughts and suggestions to the group

 Volunteers are integral to the functioning of non-profit organizations (according to United Way estimates, volunteers in Colorado are valued at more than $20 an hour!).
 WE GREATLY APPRECIATE AND VALUE ALL OF OUR VOLUNTEERS!